 This course examines the nature and the complex interrelationship between schools and communities in the rapidly changing diverse culture of the United States.
 Students learn how family and school values, belief systems, and attitudes intersect and subsequently result in inequitable schooling opportunities and student academic achievement.
 Students develop an informed discourse that enables them to analyze classroom dynamics through the use of social theory as they examine case studies, ethnographies and complete a field based observation study.
 Through these experiences students are expected to reflect on their own socialization and begin to shape an understanding of how social structures have impacted their own educational experiences as well as those of others.
-Students must register for a field practicum that is taken concurrently with this course.
-This course is ONLY offered to students who have attained sophomore status.
+Students must register for a fifteen (15) hour field practicum that is taken concurrently with this course.
+This course is only offered to students who have attained sophomore status.

+EFN 391/Independent Study

+(spring)

-EFN 391/Independent Study (spring) .25-2 course units EFN 393/Independent Research (every semester) .25-2 course units EFN 398/Historical and Political Contexts of Schools 1 course unit
+EFN 393/Independent Research

+EFN 398/Historical and Political Contexts of Schools